zino-rs/zino/examples/README.md

 # Examples

-This folder contains numerous example showing how to use zino.
+This folder contains practical examples showing how to use zino.
 Each example is setup as its own crate so its dependencies are clear.